rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Linting, formatting, aesthetics are all very interesting topics as well.
 Most programmers seem to be very sensitive to how the code is presented, (e.g. would you ever use a light background in your code editor?).

-Syntax vs semantics, it seems syntax has a huge role in how we digest the code.
+Syntax vs semantics, it seems syntax has a huge cognitive role even it we may think of it as bikeshed.

 Habit formation and unlearning are a big topic.

 Cognitive biases in the context of coding seem like very interesting topic too.
 In particular _bandwagon effect_ (TypeScript is popular and hence must be very good), _framing effect_ (new cool technology), _commitment bias_ (we done it like this before), _functional fixedness_ (we do not need another PL?), _omission neglect_ (things we do not know are not important), _bikesheding_ (possibly most of this post &#128578;).

-One topic I do plan to discuss (in future post) is a distinction between empirical and formal mental process in programming and how it impacts cognitive loads.
+One topic I do plan to discuss (in future post) is a distinction between empirical and formal process in programming and how it impacts cognitive loads.

 This post did not run out of topics, rather I have run out of steam.
 I hope, I gave you things to think about.
 Thank you for reading!